imineti/Unity-UWP-Subscriptions/README.md

 ```

 If you feel lead to buy me a coffee my paypal is kperil94@gmail.com
-and my cashapp is £STR4NGEWAYS (the first A is a 4)
+and my cashapp is £STR4NGEWAYS